LevonTonyan/tf-lab/general_task.md

 If applicable all resources should be defined with the provider alias.

 - Terraform imported resources with no errors
-- All resources are NOT changed (check Cloud WebUI)
+- All resources are NOT changed (check Cloud Web UI)

 # Advanced tasks